 Google has a one time $25 registration fee which you need to pay before you can upload an app.

 The starting point is the Google Play Developer Console.
 It is Google’s dedicated dashboard for developers that lets you manage your apps in the Play Store.
-Google has a one time $25 registration fee which you need to pay before you can upload an app.
+Google has a one-time $25 registration fee which you need to pay before you can upload an app.
 Google says it encourages higher quality products, i.e. less SPAM.
-If you don’t like the idea then it helps to look at Apple’s and Microsoft’s policies for their app stores.
+If you don’t like the idea, then it helps to look at Apple’s and Microsoft’s policies for their app stores.
 Apple charges $99 per year.
-Microsoft charges between $12 and $99 per year, depending on the account type.
+Microsoft charges between $19 and $99 per year, depending on the account type.

-At this point it is probably worth taking a look at the Google Play Apps Policy Center and the Android Developer Help Center to avoid uploading content which is in violation of the Google Play terms and conditions.
+At this point, it is probably worth taking a look at the Google Play Apps Policy Center and the Google Play Developer Help Center to avoid uploading content that is in violation of the Google Play terms and conditions.
 Any apps which violate the terms and conditions will be suspended from the store and repeated violations can result in the termination of your developer account.
 That probably sounds worse than it actually is.
-If you are creating original and well behaved apps then you don’t really have to worry.
+If you are creating original and well-behaved apps then you don’t really have to worry.

-Before uploading your app to the Play Store you need to prepare a few things.
+Before uploading your app to the Play Store, you need to prepare a few things.
 One of the questions you need to answer during the publishing process is about the maturity rating of your app.
-Google has four rating levels: Everyone, Low maturity, Medium maturity and High maturity.
-Google has a guide to help you rate your app content for Google Play.
-Basically if your app includes references to alcohol, tobacco, drugs, gambling, or violence it will need to carry one of the higher maturity ratings.
-Apps with mild cartoon violence need to carry the Low Maturity rating as a minimum.
+Google uses international rating authorities like ESRB, PEGI, and IARC.
+There is a guide to help you rate your app content for Google Play.

 The Play Store listing is probably one of the most important elements for promoting your app.

 You also need to watch the final size of your app.
-Google only allows apps of 50MB or less to be published as a single APK file.
-Any apps which exceed that size need to use Android’s APK Expansion Files API.
-With it you can build your app so that it downloads up to an additional 4GB from Google’s servers.
-On most devices, Google Play downloads the extra data at the same time as the app.
-In some cases, however, the app must download the files from Google Play when it starts.
+Google only allows apps of 150MB or less to be published as a single bundle.
+Any apps which exceed that size need to use either Play Feature Delivery or Play Asset Delivery.

 The Play Store listing is probably one of the most important elements for promoting your app.
 A poor Play Store listing will result in few downloads and probably negative comments.
-Your Play Store listing needs to be engaging, informative and friendly.
-To help attract users, Google lets you supply a variety of promotional graphics, videos and screenshots that will appear on the apps listing on the Play Store.
-Since these graphic are a key part of a successful Play Store listing, Google says that “you should consider having a professional produce them for you.”
+Your Play Store listing needs to be engaging, informative, and friendly.
+To help attract users, Google lets you supply a variety of promotional graphics, videos, and screenshots that will appear on the app listing on the Play Store.
+Since these graphics are a key part of a successful Play Store listing, Google has suggested in the past that “you should consider having a professional produce them for you.”

 The feature graphic needs to be bold, vivid, fun and enticing.

-The feature graphic needs to be bold, vivid, fun and enticing.
-It should use colors which stand out on plain backgrounds and it should promote your brand.
-It shouldn’t be text heavy and neither should it be overloaded with graphic details.
+The feature graphic needs to be bold, vivid, fun, and enticing.
+It should use colors that stand out on plain backgrounds and it should promote your app’s experience.
+Do not use duplicate the branding from your app icon, but rather create the graphic as an extension of your app icon.
+It shouldn’t be text-heavy and neither should it be overloaded with graphic details.
 Anything more than the app name and maybe a few descriptive words will be lost on smaller screens.

 Setting the price to free is permanent, you can't change it back to paid once it has been published.

-Once you are happy with your Play Store listing you can upload the APK file and click the Publish button.
+Once you are happy with your Play Store listing, you can upload the bundle file and click the Publish button.
 It takes a few hours for the app to appear.
 The publication process is automatic and it isn’t too long before your app becomes available for download.